krishsethu/AAI-520-Final-Team-Project/README.md

 Data Manipulation: Extensive use of Pandas for handling and analyzing financial time-series data.

-Agentic AI Design: Implementation of Prompt Chaining, Routing, and Evaluator-Optimizer patterns.
+Agentic AI: Implementation of Prompt Chaining, Routing, and Evaluator-Optimizer patterns.

-Technologies
+7. Language: Python

-Python
+9. Libraries used:

 Pandas & NumPy: For data manipulation and numerical computation.